-In recent years, Design Thinking (DT) has garnered substantial interest and recognition as a powerful problem-solving methodology, appealing to both industry leaders and academic scholars.
+In recent years, the Design Thinking Method (DT) has garnered substantial interest and recognition as a powerful problem-solving methodology, appealing to both industry leaders and academic scholars.
 Esteemed publications such as The Economist, Harvard Business Review, The Wall Street Journal, and The New York Times have extensively covered the subject (Böckle & Kouris, 2023).

 Furthermore, Harvard Business Review consolidated its insights by publishing “HBR’s 10 Must Reads on Design Thinking” in 2020, which selected ten pivotal articles from over thirty case studies conducted over the past two decades (Clayton et al., 2020).